The Nutritional Benefits of Cooking With Coconut Oil

 Coconut oil increases HDL cholesterol

-The healthy fat content of coconut oil is several health boosters – primarily when used in cooking with other food oils.
-A study published in the Journal of Cardiovascular Health found that cooking with coconut oil can increase HDL (good) cholesterol levels.
+Coconut oil is rich in healthy fats, which are good for health, especially when used for cooking.
+A study in the Journal of Cardiovascular Health showed that cooking with coconut oil increases HDL (good) cholesterol levels.

 Coconut oil will increase HDL cholesterol